kim-sunghoon/spooNN/mnist-cnn/README.md

 1. We have a script to generate a final bitstream using this IP: /path/to/spooNN/mnist-cnn$ `./scripts/make_bitstream.sh /path/to/spooNN/mnist-cnn`
 2. This will take a while (around 30 minutes).
 After it is finished, find the generated bitstream in `/path/to/spooNN/mnist-cnn/output/pynq-vivado/pynq-vivado.runs/impl_1/procsys_wrapper.bit`

-Besides the bitstream, you also need a `.tcl` file that describes the overlay.
+Besides the bitstream, you also need a `.hwh` file that describes the overlay.
+3. You can find hw_handoff file at `$Path_To_Your_RTL_Project/$Project_Name/$Project_Name.srcs/sources_1/bd/design_1/hw_handoff`
+i.e. `/path/to/spooNN/mnist-cnn/output/pynq-vivado.srcs/sources_1/bd/procsys/hw_handoff/procsys.hwh`

+--.
 You can generate that by opening the pynq-vivado project with Vivado.
 Open the block design procsys.
 Then do `File->Export->Export Block Design`.
-This is the same file that is readily available at `./scripts/procsys.tcl`
+This is the same file that is readily available at `./scripts/procsys.tcl` --> deprecated

 ## 4. Deployment on the PYNQ

-Now that we have a `bitstream` and a `.tcl file` (together, called an overlay), we show how to deploy it on the PYNQ.
+Now that we have a `.bit` and a `.hwh` file (together, called an overlay), we show how to deploy it on the PYNQ. they should be same name and move these to deploy folder
 1. Follow the guide to bring up you PYNQ (http://pynq.readthedocs.io) and make sure you can connect to it via SSH.
 2. Copy the mnist-cnn/deploy directory to the jupyter_notebooks directory on the PYNQ (assuming the static IP 192.168.2.99): `$ scp -r /path/to/spooNN/mnist-cnn/deploy xilinx@192.168.2.99:/home/xilinx/jupyter_notebooks/`
 3. Then open a browser window and navigate to http://192.168.2.99:9090, to access jupyter notebooks that are on the PYNQ.